tradle/mycloud/README.md

 - [awslocal](https://github.com/localstack/awscli-local). aws-cli wrapper for querying localstack.
 (On OS X, install with `[sudo] pip install awscli-local`)
 - [typescript](typescriptlang.org) - if you plan on doing any development (`npm i -g typescript`)
-- The [Serverless Framework](https://github.com/serverless/serverless) - this is already installed as part of `devDependencies`, but you may also want it installed globally so you can use the serverless cli (`npm i -g serverless`)
+- [Serverless Framework](https://github.com/serverless/serverless) - this is already installed as part of `devDependencies`, but you may also want it installed globally so you can use the serverless cli (`npm i -g serverless`)

 ### Clone this project